 If you already have abortive medication, you can try taking it for an orgasm headache, or even before you get one, as long as you don't go beyond the dosage recommended by your doctor.

-Common medications that may be tried for orgasm headache include
+Common medications that may be tried medically include

 naproxen (Aleve), indomethacin, propranolol, verapamil, and diltiazem.
 You can